weleoka/Lab2/host/Create_Test_Environment.md

 In this task, you will verify that the Web Server is running and serving web pages.
 We will use a command line tool to make a request to get a Web page.
 The tool is called curl.
-What curl does, is simulate a user making Web browser requests.
+What curl does, is simulate a user making Web requests.

 Since curl is not a Web browser, you will see all the html tags.
 I.E., curl reads, but does not render HTML code.